A complete guide to Slite pricing in 2026

 Slite's free plan is for small teams getting started

 The Free plan is a good way to test the waters.
-It caps you at 50 documents and 50 users, making it a decent option for really small teams, freelancers, or just for kicking the tires before you commit.
-It gives you a feel for the editor and how things are organized, but you’ll probably hit that 50-document limit faster than you think once you start writing down your processes.
+It caps you at 50 documents and 50 users, making it a decent option for really small teams, freelancers, or just for testing features before you commit.
+It gives you a feel for the editor and how things are organized, but you’ll likely find that 50 documents are used quickly as you begin to write down your processes.

 Slite's standard plan is the most popular choice

 At $8 per user per month (if you pay annually), the Standard plan is where most growing teams land.
-This tier gets you unlimited documents, which is a must-have for any serious knowledge base.
+This tier gets you unlimited documents, which is essential for any comprehensive knowledge base.
 You also get better control over permissions and standard integrations with tools like Slack and Asana.
-It’s a solid offering, but just remember that the per-user cost can creep up on you.
+It’s a solid offering, but keep in mind that the per-user cost grows with your team size.
 A team of 25 will run you $2,400 a year, and a team of 50 will cost you $4,800.

 Slite's premium plan is for advanced features and control

-The Premium plan doubles the cost to $16 per user per month (again, billed annually).
-The main reason to upgrade is for unlimited access to "Ask," Slite’s AI Q&A feature, along with more advanced integrations and a dedicated support manager.
-This plan is really aimed at larger companies who are fully committed to the Slite ecosystem and need that extra layer of control and support.
+The Premium plan is $16 per user per month (billed annually).
+The main reason to upgrade is for unlimited access to "Ask," Slite's AI Q&A feature, along with more advanced integrations and a dedicated support manager.
+This plan is aimed at companies who are fully committed to the Slite ecosystem and need that extra layer of control and support.

 Key Slite features and their hidden limitations